meestark/docker-organizr-v2/README.md

 * The `php-fpm` tag includes the implementation of PHP-FPM within the container instead of the default FastCGI.
 PHP-FPM is much more efficient, especially in terms of memory, and will include the recommended PM changes for the `www.conf` file that we recommend to users that are just getting started.
 One thing to note is that, if you mounted the `/etc/php7/php-fpm.d/` directory for the container to your Host, you MUST recreate your container WITHOUT that mount.
 You will also want to remove the `/path/to/Org/config/php` directory from your Docker Host as that can cause issues as well.
 This is designed as a drop-in to get PHP-FPM working without having to mount extra directories, etc.
 * The `plex` tag will get you the original Organizr v2 image, but with some changes found in the plex-theme branch of the GitHub repo to accommodate the [Plex Theme](https://github.com/Burry/organizr-v2-plex-theme) for Organizr v2 by Burry.
 * The `armhf` tag is an adaptation of the `php-fpm` image for ArmHF platforms like the RaspberryPi.
+* The `arm64` tag is an adaptation of the `php-fpm` image for Arm64 platforms like the ASRock64.

+NOTE: Switching to OR from the `php-fpm` or `dev-php-fpm` tags to/from ANY other tag will result in an error as they use a socket for the PHP-FPM connection.
+You will need to backup and then rename/remove your `/config/nginx/site-confs/default` and `/config/php/www.conf` files, then restart the container.

 ## Setting up the application